 Frequently Asked Questions

-The average cost of a data breach is $4.44 million according to IBM's 2023 Security Report, but client-side attacks can be even more expensive due to regulatory fines and lost customer trust.
+This is hard to say but the average cost of a data breach is $4.44 million according to IBM's 2023 Security Report.
+Historically client-side attacks have been more expensive due to regulatory fines and lost customer trust.
+A good example of this was the British Airways incident and the Kaiser Permanent incident.
+Both caused significant legal costs, fines and settlements.